Here are some frequently asked questions on the legislation on the provision of food information to consumers Regulation (EU) No. 1169/2011:

 How must allergen information be displayed on the label?

 Allergenic substances or products used as ingredients must be listed in the list of ingredients with a clear reference to the name of the allergenic substance or product as they are listed in Annex II of the Regulation.
-They must be emphasised through a typeset that clearly distinguishes them from the rest of the list of ingredients, for example by means of font, style or background colour.
+They must be emphasised through being typeset in a way that clearly distinguishes them from the rest of the list of ingredients, for example by means of font, style or background colour.

 Ingredients: Flour (wheat), sugar, Eggs, Milk, cocoa powder